Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Romeo_interim.md

 # Personal and technical development
-- Developed personal knowledge of all the parts and how best to combine them.
+- Personal knowledge of all the parts and researched how best to combine them.
-- Getting used to developing with the pi pico via Thonny
+- Getting used to developing with the Pi Pico via Thonny
-- Improving logic regarding software
+- Improving logic ability and coding ability regarding software
-- Will have to get used to interrupts etc
+- Will have to learn how to appropriately with the button inputs, will do this via interrupts.
-- RETURN TO

 # Tasks completed